4 Key Areas for Managing Supply Chain Risk in the Global Supply Chain

 Employing the framework and infrastructure assets of a logistics service expert provides three main benefits:

-- An integrated framework for addressing supply chain risks that provides an extensive knowledge of the components of risk, the ability to create risk profiles, and then use those profiles to produce a targeted strategy for an individual business.
+- An integrated framework for addressing supply chain risks that provide extensive knowledge of the components of risk, the ability to create risk profiles, and then use those profiles to produce a targeted strategy for an individual business.

 - Technology with which to assess risk along both the quantitative and qualitative dimensions, and offer holistic methods to evaluate those risks.